udontur/obsidian/snc2d.md

 	- Smooth: Digestive involuntary
 	- Cardiac: Involuntary endurance for heart
 #### 4. Nervous
-- Communicate with ele signals
+- Communicate with electrical signals
+- Have webs that connect to other cells